 There are two competing approaches for the estimation of the filter parameters W, R, Q, and \bar{P} .
-The first approach is to estimate the noise covariance matrices first and subsequently the Kalman filter gain W and the predicted state covariance \bar{P} are computed given the estimated noise covariance matrices [32], [46].
+The first approach is to estimate the noise covariance matrices first and subsequently the Kalman filter gain W and the predicted state covariance \bar{P} are computed given the estimated noise covariance matrices [32], [48].
 This method has an underlying problem in that it involves the sum of two moving average processes.
-Additionally, the autoregressive moving average (ARMA) approach, pioneered in the econometric literature, does not extend naturally to sums of moving average processes and we have found the resulting algorithms [16], [24], [31], [43] to have erratic computational behavior.
+Additionally, the autoregressive moving average (ARMA) approach, pioneered in the econometric literature, does not extend naturally to sums of moving average processes and we have found the resulting algorithms [16], [24], [31], [45] to have erratic computational behavior.

 The second approach is to estimate the Kalman filter gain W from the measured data first [7], [33].
 Given the optimal W, we can compute R, Q and \bar{P} (this approach is applied in this paper).
 The proposed R, Q and \bar{P} estimates in this paper are valid as long as an optimal gain W is provided.
-There are many ways to obtain the optimal Kalman filter gain W. The techniques listed in this paper to obtain the optimal W, that is, Section V and Appendix B are by no means all-inclusive, and several such methods may be suitable for a given problem.
-For example, the optimal gain W can be obtained from the suboptimal Kalman filter residual [8], solving the minimal polynomial problem [47], and utilizing the least squares method on the observable form [6], to name a few.
+There are many ways to obtain the optimal Kalman filter gain W. The techniques listed in this paper to obtain the optimal W, that is, Section V and Appendix D are by no means all-inclusive, and several such methods may be suitable for a given problem.
+For example, the optimal gain W can be obtained from the suboptimal Kalman filter residual [8], solving the minimal polynomial problem [49], utilizing the least squares method on the observable form [6], and utilizing a second Kalman filter to track the error in the estimated residual of the first Kalman filter [44], to name a few.